 Steps to list processes by user and group in Linux:

-- Show processes for a single user using the ps command.
+- Show processes for a single user with the ps command using both real and effective user selectors.

 -U Display the processes belonging to the specified real user IDs. -u Display the processes belonging to the specified usernames.